Tor (comics)

 Tor is an American comic book series, created by Joe Kubert and Norman Maurer in the story 1,000,000 Years Ago!
 (Sept.
 1953), published by St. John Publications.
 The series' protagonist, Tor, is a prehistoric cave man who has fantasy adventures set in a realistically drawn setting.
 The original series only ran for five issues and ended in 1954.
 Tor was revived by DC Comics in June 1975 for six issues.
 In June 1993, Marvel Comics released new adventures of Tor.

 Concept

 Tor is a prehistoric warrior.
 He is a loner whose only true friend is his pet monkey, Chee-Chee.
 Despite being drawn in a realistic style the stories were full with notable fantasy elements, including humans and dinosaurs living together in the same era and many animals being portrayed as prehistoric monsters, even ones who actually were herbivores.

+Backup stories

+In addition to the stories about Tor, there were also stories about other characters, such as the humorous Wizard of Ugghh, by Norman Maurer, or Danny Dreams, where a teenage boy named Danny Wakely is always transported back to prehistoric times in his dreams.